Murder of Shraddha Walkar

-Shraddha Walkar was a 27-year-old Indian woman who was murdered by her 28-year-old boyfriend and live-in partner Aaftab Amin Poonawala in Delhi on 18 May 2022.
+The 2022 Shraddha Walkar murder case, also known as the 2022 Fridge murder case, was the gruesome murder of Shraddha Walkar, a 27-year-old Hindu woman who was murdered by her 28-year-old Muslim boyfriend and live-in partner, Aaftab Ameen Poonawala on 18 May 2022 in South West Delhi, India.

+Poonawala chopped up Walkar's body into dozens of pieces after murdering her, stored them in his apartment's refrigerator and over the next months, went around disposing them off - a piece at a time - in different parts of the Chhatarpur forest in the city, hoping animals would eat them; taking inspiration from the American TV show, Dexter.
+Poonawala expressed no remorse or regret for what he did to his Hindu girlfriend in his confession, but instead expressed the idea of doing the same to at least 20 more Hindu women, and also bragged about becoming an Islamic martyr who'll get 72 hoors (virgins) in heaven.

 Incident

 The case only came to light nearly six months after the murder, when Shraddha's father lodged a missing persons complaint after learning from Shraddha's friends that they were unable to contact her for over two-and-a-half months.
 On 18 May 2022, 28-year-old Aaftab Poonawala strangled his live-in partner Shraddha over an argument and then proceeded to dismember her body into 35 pieces, allegedly charring her face to hide her identity.
 A 300-litre fridge was used to store her body parts, which were individually disposed in the Chhatarpur forest over the next 18 days, at around 2 AM every night to avoid suspicion.

 Poonawala was arrested by the Delhi Police on 12 November 2022.
 Shraddha's father has demanded the death penalty for Aaftab.